LaunchCodeEducation/java-web-dev-curriculum/content/exceptions/exercises/_index.md

 ## Test Student Labs

 After mentioning to Professor Jackson that you would like to get some more practice with exceptions, she offered to let you write some grading software!
-Before she gives you full control over auto-grading students' work, she asked if you could write a function called `CheckFileExtension()`.
+Before she gives you full control over auto-grading students' work, she asked if you could write a method called `CheckFileExtension()`.
 The `CheckFileExtension()` method takes in one parameter: `fileName`.

 `CheckFileExtension()` should return an integer representing the number of points a student receives for properly submitting a file in Java.